Dine at a romantic restaurant

 - Follow in the footsteps of famous movie couples by visiting one of London's film locations.

 - Admire the stunning art collection at the Queen's House, a gift from King James I to his wife Anne of Denmark.

-- Follow in the regal footsteps of Prince William and Kate Middleton, who married at Westminster Abbey.
+- Explore the history-filled galleries and follow in the regal footsteps of Prince William and Kate Middleton, who married at Westminster Abbey.

 Unwind on a summer date

 - Soak up the views while sipping a pint at one of London's riverside pubs.

 - Marvel at the Kyoto Japanese Garden in Holland Park.

 - Enjoy theatre under the stars at the Regent’s Park Open Air Theatre.

 - Make the most of the sunshine and dine alfresco, for laid-back romantic dates in London.

 - Gaze lovingly at blooms in Regent’s Park and Hyde Park's dedicated rose gardens.

 - Hire a rowing boat on the Serpentine lake in Hyde Park.